kusari-network/kusari-docs/docs/deep-dives/staking.md

 In staking, you can be either a nominator or a validator.

 As a nominator, you can nominate validator candidates that you trust to help you earn rewards in the chain's native coin.
-You can look at the [nominator guide](../what-to-try/nominator.md) to understand your responsibilities as a nominator and at the [validator guide](../what-to-try/validator.md) to understand what you need to do as a validator.
+You can look at the <a href="https://docs.kusari.network/what-to-try/nominator/" target="_blank">nominator guide</a> to understand your responsibilities as a nominator and at the <a href="https://docs.kusari.network/validator-guides/validator/" target="_blank">validator guide</a> to understand what you need to do as a validator.

 ### ** Nomination Period**